maydayv7/dotfiles/site/content/blog/nix.md

 [**`nixpkgs`**](https://github.com/nixos/nixpkgs), basically the main _package repository_ to use with Nix, is a giant collection of package descriptions as well as configuration modules written in the Nix language, that serves to build multiple applications for our day-to-day use, as well as the tools required to properly define a NixOS Configuration.
 It provides a vast number of applications, programs and services, language-specific package sets, cross-compilation tools, and many other such packages, which makes Nix such a powerful tool

-The Nix **programming language** is simple, _lazy_ (which means evaluation of expressions is delayed until their values are actually needed), pure, functional, and dynamically typed, which specializes in building packages.
+The Nix **programming language** is simple, _lazy_ [^2], pure, functional, and dynamically typed, which specializes in building packages.
 The Nix [Pills](https://nixos.org/guides/nix-pills/) Tutorial dives into the language syntax and semantics in detail

 # Resources